How to Spend 3 Days in Ubud: Itinerary for First-Timers

 The entire setting is very tranquil, featuring an open-plan bamboo building and cosy little huts next to a koi pond.

-Tebasari Resto’s menu is excellent, with a wide range of Western and traditional Indonesian foods including Nasi Goreng which is a solid choice.
+Tebasari Resto’s menu is excellent, with a wide range of Western and traditional Indonesian foods, including Nasi Goreng, which I highly recommend trying on your trip to Bali.

 Saraswati Temple & Ubud Palace